 Endovenous Laser Treatment (EVLT)

-Varicose veins are a common condition, affecting 1 in 2 people 50 or older, and about 15 percent of men and 25 percent of women overall.
-Risk factors include age, familyhistory, female gender and pregnancy.
+Varicose veins are a common condition, affecting one in two people age 50 or older, and about 15 percent of men and 25 percent of women overall.
+Risk factors include age, family history, female gender and pregnancy.
 Although many people think of varicose veins as a cosmetic condition, they are a common medical condition that can cause aching pain, night cramps, easy leg fatigue and leg heaviness, all of which worsen as a typical day progresses.

-The success rate for vein ablation ranges from 93 - 95 percent.
+- The success rate for vein ablation ranges from 93 to 95 percent.